-We have increased our digital presence through paid search and social media, mobile advertising and online listings.
+We have increased our digital presence through paid search and social media, paid influencer campaigns and online listings.
+Our increased social media presence, primarily on Facebook and Instagram, has enabled us to reach a significant number of people in a timely fashion and at a low cost.
+We have a Facebook page and a social media champion for every restaurant, allowing us to connect to the community with local content and celebrate our people and our culture.
 In addition to reaching a larger audience with targeted messaging and radius geo-fencing, we are gathering more accurate demographic information and insight into our customers behaviors.
-Our Online Ordering and Table Management platforms are fully integrated with our digital initiatives, generating other data points.
-Our increased social media presence has enabled us to reach a significant number of people in a timely fashion and at a low cost.
-We primarily use Facebook and Instagram to promote our brand.
-We have a Facebook page and a social media champion for every restaurant, allowing us to connect to the community with local content and celebrate our people and our culture.
+Our Online Ordering and Table Management platforms are fully integrated with our digital initiatives, generating additional customer data points.
+We are able to use these data points to drive our behavioral e-mail marketing campaigns.